adii09adii/DataCleaningCourseProject/README.md

 9.finalresultdata :Extracts only the measurements on the mean and standard deviation for each measurement.
 					completed and result of (1-4) steps

-10.Taking previous merged data : Assuming output of previous step (1-4)steps calculating 5th step of tidy data on resulted data frame
+10.Taking previous merged data : Assuming output of previous step (1-4)steps, calculating 5th step of tidy data, on resulted data frame	from 4th step

 11.On basis of "Subject" and "ActivityLabels", I have grouped table and took mean by using melt and dcast